-John Burrows II was married to my 7th great-grand aunt, Lois Hubbell, sister of Rev. Nathaniel Hubbell.
+John Burrows II was married to my 7th great-grand aunt, Lois Hubbell, daughter of Rev. Nathaniel Hubbell.
 (ANOTHER minister, but Presbyterian this time – not Methodist!)
 Together they had five sons – Nathaniel, John III, and three whose names seem to have been erased from the records entirely.

 Thank you, Internet! – the actual words of Nathaniel and John Burrows can be read and reviewed anytime with just a few mouse clicks.
 Nathaniel’s exploits live on in the series of affidavits and correspondence that constitutes his Revolutionary War Pension file (available at fold3.com).
 And John actually wrote a memoir – “Sketch of the Life of Gen. John Burrows of Lycoming County – Furnished by himself at the request of his family and republished by his Great-Grandson Nathaniel Burrows Bubb of Williamsport, Lycoming County, Pennsylvania in 1917” (downloadable at archive.org, and other sites).

 From what I have gathered, the five Burrows boys all enlisted upon hearing news of the British landing at Long Island – which action also facilitated their liberation from a home crowded with a wailing pack of new step- and half-siblings.

 All five brothers survived the disastrous Battle of Long Island, but two were taken at Fort Washington and held in one of the notorious British Sugar House prisons.
 (One died there in 1777; the other was released in a prisoner exchange, then went South and fell in the Battle of Camden in South Carolina in 1780.
 A third brother was lost when the USS Randolph exploded, the result of a stray spark in a powder magazine, during the “Battle off Barbados” in 1778.)

 Now – General Burrows writes of a crazy-famous event he witnessed: